About attribution models

 If you use cross-account conversion tracking to track conversions at the manager account level, you must select your attribution model in the manager account.

-When you change the 'Attribution model' setting for a conversion action, it only changes the way that your conversions are counted in your 'Conversions' and 'All conversions' columns going forward.
+When you change the 'Attribution model' setting for a conversion action, it only changes the way that your conversions are counted in your 'Conversion' and 'All conversions' columns going forward.
 If you want to see how your historic conversions data would look with the attribution model that you’ve just selected, you can use the 'current model' columns:

 - Conversions (current model)